schultz-lab/Response-Dynamics/Figure 5/mexz/README.md

-'mexseqs.m' identifies mutations in the mexz gene
+'mexseqs.m' identifies mutations in the mexz gene.
+'IPCD_PA2020.fasta' contains all mexz sequences from the strains in our collection.